Metric Poissonian pair correlationa and additive energy: Abstract

 \section{Abstract}

-In this article we prove that if the additive energy of a strictly increasing sequence $(a_n)$ of natural numbers is less than $N^3/(\log N)^C$ for some $C\geq13.155$, then $(\{a_n\alpha\})$ has Poissonian pair correlation for almost all $\alpha\in\R.$ This provides a lower bound for the exponent $C$ in the additive energy bound established by Bloom and Walker~\cite{Bloom2019GCDSA}.
+In this article we prove that for a strictly increasing sequence $(a_n)$ of natural numbers, if the additive energy of $\{a_n:n\leq N\}$ is less than $N^3/(\log N)^C$ for some $C\geq14.71,$ then $(\{a_n\alpha\})$ has Poissonian pair correlation for almost all $\alpha\in\R.$ This provides a lower bound for the exponent $C$ in the additive energy bound established by Bloom and Walker~\cite{Bloom2019GCDSA}.